HewlettPackard/shs-docs/docs/portal/developer-portal/install/post_install_tasks.md

 End of LLDPDU TLV
 ```

 When reported by LLDP, the Chassis ID's MAC address is the MAC address of the Rosetta switch port.
-Change the 2nd octet to 00 to set the device side of the link.
+Change the second octet to 00 to set the device side of the link.

 ```screen
 root@host ~# ip link set addr <MAC> dev hsn<index>